lewisedmund98/Restaurant-Management-System/README.md

 * run "npm install" then "npm start"

 ### Instructions for testing (Tests do not currently work)
-* navigate to "frontend" folder
+* navigate to the "frontend" folder
 * and run "npm test"